mcuringa/think-js/iteration.md

 Abbreviated assignment
 ----------------------

-Incrementing a variable is so common that Python provides an abbreviated syntax for it:
+Incrementing a variable is so common that Javascript provides an abbreviated syntax for it:

 ~~~~~~~~~~~~~~~{.python}